paulboutin/storybook/src/docs/sass/README.md

 Compiling this code for use in browsers is very simple using `sass`.
 No specific configurations are required.

-Simply run to generate a corresponding production-ready bundle.css:
+To be able to generate a corresponding bundle.css:

+- Ensure `node` v.12 or later is installed with `npm` package manager.
+- Run `npm i -g sass` to install webpack globally.
-`sass src/sass/main.scss bundles/bundle.css --style compressed --no-source-map`
+- Run `sass src/sass/main.scss bundles/bundle.css --style compressed --no-source-map` to compile production-ready bundle.

 A precompiled version is already included in the /bundles folder of this zipfile.